telerik/xaml-docs/controls/raddiagram/features/global-settings.md

 * __SelectionRectInflationValue__: Gets of sets the margin around the selected shapes.
 The default value of this constant is 7px.

 * __StartDragDelta__: Gets or sets the minimum distance that a mouse move operation has to cover to start a drag action.
 The default value of this constant is 4px.

+* __MinimumShapeDistanceOnConnectionManipulationSnap__: Gets or sets a __double__ value that determines he minimum distance from a connection to a given shape so that snapping occurs.

 * __MinimumAdornerSize__: Gets or sets a __double__ value that determines the minimum size of the diagram items adorner.